enricodoretto/information-retrieval/README.md

 ## **Initialization**
 - Start the program
 - Press "i" to build the index the first time
+- The index will be a Trie data structure
 - The index will be automatically saved

 #### **Operation performed**